coatespt/cursor-twitter/SESSION_NOTES.md

 In addition to computing the new subjects, the system can give information about how long those new subjects have existed in terms of the number of batches.
 This is given in the form of a list of the previous N batches that also match the new subject.

 Persistence of subjects is a major consumer of CPU, bigger than the cost as the clustering itself.
 It can be turned on and off, but the effectiveness of turning it off is still to be determined.
 It's not clear that it affects throughput, which may be bottlenecked elsewhere.

+# Significant Events in the Data Set

+## News of Whitney Houston's Death .

+Her body was discovered at 3:30 PM PST February 11, 2012 She was pronounced dead at 3:55 PM PST

+So that would be 11:30/11:55 GMT aka Zulu i.e. 23:30/23:55 GMT

+### Super Bowl
+Note the superbowl is also a great place to see real conversations starting up.
+It occurs on Feb 5 2012.

+## Beyonce Has a Baby

+## The Lion King

+# Data Set Time Fields

+The timestamps in the original data are Unix time, which is Zulu, aka GMT, aka UTC.

+We have a per-tweet created_at field in UTC.
+The foratted date-time fields in individual Tweets are rendered in UTC for the batch and as both UTC and local time for the Tweeter, e.g., in the case of California, i.e., PST

 # Data Set Start and End Time

 We have a little more than two weeks of almost unbroken data.
 The feed was restarted briefly once or twice over that time span--probably not enough to matter.

-## The Data Set

 - Starts around 2012-01-28 16:16:46, i.e. quarter after five on New Years Day
 - Ends at 2012-02-15 03:22:36, which is 3:22 AM the day after Valentine's day.

 The very first hour or so may or may not be fully trustworthy as there may have been some starts and stops.
 This can be investigated using the file/time utility.
 It doesn't seem to matter.

-## News of Whitney Houston's death Seems to Start Around Here.
-gnip.csv_1329008058666_1329008358666.csv:168498929640550400, Feb 12 00:57:30

-This is toward the end of the 2-week+ period covered by the feed.

-### Super Bowl
-Note the superbowl is also a great place to see real conversations starting up.
-It occurs on Feb 5 2012.

 # Running the Program and Utilities